-As with most market segments, baby boomers are concerned about finances, however 51% are still looking to splurge on a big trip next year.
+As with most market segments, baby boomers are concerned about finances, however, 51% are still looking to splurge on a big trip next year.
 Check out our baby boomer travel statistics below for everything you need to know!

 71% of Baby Boomers agree that the Russia/Ukraine war could impact their international travel plans.